+Taubman College Career and Professional Development offer a variety of programs, activities, and resources for student and alumni career growth and management, as well as facilitating connections with employers.
+Students and alumni may make an appointment to meet one-on-one with staff to assist in exploring career options, strategize how to identify and secure a job or internship, and improve their job search skills.
 Employers of Taubman College graduates include public, private, and nonprofit organizations in the U.S. and abroad.
-Taubman College Career and Professional Development offers a variety of programs, activities, and resources for student and alumni career growth and management.
-Students and alumni may make an appointment to meet one-on-one with staff to assist in exploring career options available with their degree, strategize how to identify and secure a job or internship, and improve their job search skills.

 University Career Services

 University Career Services offers additional career services for all students at the University of Michigan, including the Handshake recruiting system and the UCAN (University Career Alumni Network) platform mentioned above.

 Taubman College affirms the principles of diversity, equity, and inclusion as we organize resources and priorities that align with our values.
 We seek to have a diverse group of persons at all levels of the college - students, faculty, staff, and administrators - including persons of different races and ethnicity, national origin, gender, and gender expression, socioeconomic status, sexual orientation, religious commitment, age, and disability status.
 We strive to create a community of mutual respect and trust, a community in which all persons and their respective backgrounds, identities, and views are allowed to be made visible and communicated without the threat of bias, harassment, intimidation, or discrimination.